RiiConnect24/Wii-Guide/_pages/en_US/usbloadergx.md

 We recommend you copy games over with [Wii Backup Manager](/wiibackupmanager) if you use Windows, [Witgui](https://desairem.com/wordpress/category/witgui-download/) if you use macOS, or [Wii Backup Fusion](https://github.com/larsenv/Wii-Backup-Fusion) for Windows, macOS, and Linux.
 {: .notice--info}

 If you want to play games that are in NKit format, use [this program](https://gbatemp.net/download/nkit.36157/) to convert them to ISO first.
-You can also use a development build of Dolphin, right click on a game, and use "Convert File" to convert it.
 {: .notice--info}

 If you are not copying games using Wii Backup Manager, Witgui, or Wii Backup Fusion, make a folder on the root of the USB drive or SD card named "wbfs" and put the games in there.
 {: .notice--info}

 To play games, we recommend using an external hard drive for your Wii.
-Flash drives should be usable too, but external hard drives are recommended as they are more reliable, and can store more games.
+Flash drives are not recommended, and may have varying results even between the same product.
 {: .notice--info}

-Make sure your USB drive is formatted as FAT32 or NTFS.
-Do not format it as other types such as exFAT, extFS, or WBFS, the latter is an old format of storing Wii games.
+Make sure your USB drive is formatted as FAT32.
+Do not format it as other types such as exFAT or extFS. <br>You may format it as NTFS or WBFS, but NTFS doesn't work with The Homebrew Channel or Nintendont, and WBFS is an obsolete filesystem that can only store Wii games.
 {: .notice--info}

 #### Instructions